 When it comes to comic adaptations, the DC Animated Universe (DCAU) is pretty much the cream of the crop.
-Running for over a decade, the shared universe included Batman: the Animated Series, Superman: the Animated Series, Batman Beyond, Justice League, Justice League Unlimited, and the various tie-in movies and comics that connected to them.
-While the animated series aren’t comics, I think they’re awesome enough to deserve a list of Crowning Moments of Awesome all their own.
+Running for over a decade, the shared universe included Batman: the Animated Series, Superman: the Animated Series, Batman Beyond, Justice League, Justice League Unlimited, and various tie-in movies and comics.
+Each series was full of awesome moments.

-A good number of these moments come from Justice League Unlimited, which is my favorite of the DCAU series, but that’s not intended as a slight to the other shows.
-I could easily give a top 10 list for each series, but since this section is intended more for comics than comic adaptations, I figured just one list would do.
+A good number of the scenes below come from Justice League Unlimited, which is my favorite of the DCAU series, but that’s not intended as a slight to the other shows.
 Suffice it to say that most everything associated with the DCAU was awesome, and the shows generally got better as they went on.

 #10: John Stewart Doesn’t Quit (Justice League, “In Blackest Night, part two”)